 - Washburn University, Topeka, Kansas, USA

-With 35% of the students coming from abroad in the last three years, the master's program International Business and Management is truly international.
-Of these 35% of international students, 12% were from the US, 11% from South America, 22% from China, 36% from Asian countries such as China, Indonesia, Taiwan, Vietnam or South Korea, 13% from Russia and countries such as the Ukraine, Kyrgyz Republic Turkmenistan or Georgia, 6% from Europe (countries of the European Union) and 4% from African countries.
+With 35% to 40% of the students coming from abroad in the last three years, the Master program International Business and Management is truly international.
+Of these 35% to 40% of international students, 6% were from the US, 4% from South and Latin America, 7% from Asian countries such as China, Indonesia, Taiwan, Vietnam or South Korea, 13% from Russia and countries such as the Ukraine, Kyrgyz Republic Turkmenistan or Georgia, 6% from Europe (countries of the European Union) and 4% from African countries.

 Read what students say about the program:

 - Nationality: German